 Can I create a lasting power of attorney without a solicitor?+

 Yes.
-There is no need whatsoever to use a solicitor to help you create a lasting power of attorney.
-You should know that most solicitors will charge you about five to ten times what we charge.
-It's hard to pin down an exact amount as very few solicitors are transparent with their pricing.
+There is no need to use a solicitor or a lawyer to help you create a lasting power of attorney.
+You should know that most solicitors will charge somewhere in the region of five times what we charge.
+It's hard to pin down an exact amount as very few solicitors are transparent with their pricing on their websites.

 How long will it take to create my LPA?+

-For the vast majority of people, it will take less than an hour with our sophisticated online system.
-If you need more time, then that's fine as our system auto-saves each section for you.
-Once you have finished the process, we will thoroughly check what has been entered and post it out to you.
+For most people, it takes less than an hour with our sophisticated Online Lasting Power Of Attorney system.
+If you need more time, that's OK as our Online Lasting Power Of Attorney system auto-saves each section for you.
+Once you finish the process, we will thoroughly check what has been entered and post it out to you.
 You will then just need to collect various signatures before you send the document to the court for registration.

 What do I do once my LPA has been completed?+